jassonld/hyperlink-v0.1/README.md

 # hyperlink-v0.1
-to analyze the intentional relf referencing nature and literary design of the Hebrew bible
+to analyze the intentional self referencing nature and literary design of the Hebrew bible

 License